silver2row/loadcape/README.md

 ...

 Hello...this is GHI's LoadCape w/ BeagleBoard.org.
-GHI manufactured it to the specs. of someone once for all I know.
+GHI manufactured it.

 Anyway...